 Scented with a blueberry fragrance oil, this homemade sugar scrub smells like just fresh picked, sweet summer blueberries!
-In addition, I’ve included free printable labels for your finished blueberry sugar scrubs so they’re even easier to gift!
+It’s a fun and practical way to exfoliate skin so it not only looks healthy, but also feels soft and smooth.

 What’s tea seed oil, you ask?
 Camellia (tea seed) oil is a natural plant oil derived from the seeds of the Camellia oleifera plant from which green tea comes.
 This carrier oil, which is used both for cooking and skin care applications, contains valuable antioxidants.
 Because of this, Camellia oil or tea seed oil can help both skin and hair look rejuvenated and revitalized.